Syphilis - neurosyphilis

 You must have follow-up blood tests at 3, 6, 12, 24, and 36 months to make sure the infection is gone.
 You will need follow-up lumbar punctures for CSF analysis every 6 months.
 If you have HIV/AIDS or another medical condition, your follow-up schedule may be different.

 Neurosyphilis is a life-threatening complication of syphilis.
 How well you do depends on how severe the neurosyphilis is before treatment.
+The goal of treatment is to prevent further deterioration.
+Many of these changes are not reversible.

 The symptoms can slowly worsen.